Contemporary Calgary

 Contemporary Calgary is a public contemporary art gallery located in Calgary, Alberta, Canada.
-Located in the former Centennial Planetarium/Telus World of Science in the city's downtown core, the gallery offers contemporary art programming by local, national, and international artists.
+Located in the former Centennial Planetarium/TELUS World of Science building in the city's downtown core, the gallery offers contemporary art programming by local, national, and international artists.
 It launched its inaugural season in 2020.

 History

 Sign advertising the forthcoming gallery in 2017.

 In 2013, three arts groups in Calgary – the Institute of Modern and Contemporary Art, the Museum of Contemporary Art, and the Art Gallery of Calgary – joined to form Contemporary Calgary, a non-profit organization dedicated to creating a permanent public contemporary art gallery in the city.
 The group put forward a proposal to the City of Calgary to repurpose the vacant Centennial Planetarium for this goal.

 In June 2018, Contemporary Calgary reached an agreement with the city to lease the property for 25 years.
 The City of Calgary contributed $25 million to upgrade the building; the Canadian government committed $30 million, contingent on matching funds from the provincial government.
 The rest of the project was funded by private donations.

 In June 2019, Contemporary Calgary opened to the public for two days per week while renovations continued.
 In December 2019, it announced that this stage of renovations had been completed and that it would launch its first exhibitions in 2020, with opening hours expanded to six days per week.

 On January 23, 2020, the organization held its official opening, with two exhibitions nodding to the building's history as a planetarium: Planetary, a group exhibition created by 35 local artists during workshops and residencies held on site, and British artist Luke Jerram's large-scale Museum of the Moon installation.
 More than 1,200 people attended on opening night.
 In March 2020, the organization temporarily closed its physical location due to the COVID-19 pandemic and began offering programming online.
 It reopened its doors in September 2020, with new exhibitions of works by Yoko Ono and Omar Ba.